Understanding Placement Test Functionality

 - Teachers can see placement scores on their dashboard page.
 When Reading Placement is selected, teachers see the date of each student's latest test and the Star Score and Zone of Proximal Development from that test.
 (Note: For students who have not yet taken a test, you'll see "Grade Equivalent" in the "Placement type" column because the student's grade is used to recommend books until the student takes a test.)
 Teachers also see whether each student can take a placement test right now (Placement waiting), either because they haven't taken one or because it's time for a retest based on the building settings.

 - Teachers and Building Administrators can see students' scores in the myON with Star report.
 That report will identify whether each test score is a Star Reading score (SR), a Star Early Literacy score (SEL), or a myON placement score (M).
+(The report is not available to District Administrators.)

 Can I turn off the myON placement test?